zhougsoft/youtube-miner/README.md

 # 📺⛏ youtube miner

-> a script mine transcriptions from youtube video streams
+> a script for mining transcriptions from youtube video streams - no API keys required 😉

 ## how to use